How to Do a Real Estate CMA

 Calculating the Estimated Value

-Then you would take that cost per square foot $248 and multiply it by the living area of the subject property 2,340, and that gives us an estimated value of $580,000.
+Once you have determined the appropriate “cost per square foot,” (we have chosen the averaging option for this example) you would take that cost per square foot ($248) and multiply it by the living area of the subject property (2,340 sq ft), and that gives us an estimated value of $580,000.

 |Subject Property $248 per sq ft x 2,340 sq ft = $580,000|